embernet/sidekick/web_ui/public/sidekick_ai.md

 - Gantt Chart

 You can also use these as a basis for describing your own dirgam types within the limitations of what mermaid supports.
+You can access diagram prompts from the prompt editor menu or by pressing "/" in an empty prompt.

 ### Chat Tips, Questions and Answers